zeyh/RCS/README.md

 - Deploy by copying the app to the system deployment location as root

 ###[RStudio](https://osc.github.io/ood-documentation/latest/app-development/tutorials-interactive-apps/add-rstudio.html)
-- similar to above but with different software requirements and additional Singularity config
+- Similar to above but with different software requirements and additional Singularity config
   1. R
   2. RStudio
   3. Singularity (2.x or 3.x)

 ###[Matlab](https://osc.github.io/ood-documentation/latest/app-development/tutorials-interactive-apps/add-matlab.html)
-- similar to above but with different software requirements and additional Launch Script and window manager configuration
+- Similar to above but with different software requirements and additional Launch Script and window manager configuration
   1. Xfce Desktop 4+ or Mate Desktop 1+ (provides window manager, terminal, file manager)
   2. OpenJDK runtime
   3. VirtualGL 2.5+ only necessary to enable GPU acceleration